 Some other hazards, such as noise problems due to human factors and some tiresome stress, slipping, and falling due to some devices put down on the ground, are included.
 On the other hand, welding can cause some mechanical, electrical, and magnetic hazards.

 Welding is a useful method to join broken metals.
+If you have also passion about welding then you can learn about when was welding invented and how to do it.
 The welding process has numerous advantages, but welding is a dangerous task.
 The article is the narrative form: how dangerous is welding.
 This process can only proceed when precautionary measures are adopted.

 The welding method causes severe complications such as irritation in skin eyes, nose, throat, and respiratory tract and damages the brain and nervous system and many other harmful dangers; therefore welding method is used on a small scale.
 So before taking forward step to the welding profession, you must know that "how dangerous is welding."